flashcodes-themayankjha/FKvim/README.md

-#        The FKvim Editor
+# 🌟 The FKvim Editor
-                                      by Mayank Jha

----

-# 🌟 FKvim
 The Fuck Vim (Commanly Known as FKvim) is highly optimizable and customizable neovim based Editor which all the built-in features of modern IDE.
 FKvim was started as a personal project.

 > A fast, modern, and minimal Neovim setup built with [lazy.nvim](https://github.com/folke/lazy.nvim).